smasoka/ChpcSlurm/roles/mysql/README.md

 Mysql
 =========

-Installation of mysql
+Installation of mysql<br/>
+The following packages are installed mysql, mysql-server, mysql-devel and MySQL-python<br/>
+MySQL-python is used ansible database module

 Requirements
 ------------

-Requires Internet access for YUM. selinux has to be disabled on the machine
+Requires Internet access for YUM.<br/>
+selinux has to be disabled on the machine

 Role Variables
 --------------

-*root_password* variable if required for mysql_secure_installation play.
-Either define in vars or define when executing ansible-playbook

 Dependencies
 ------------